intLyc/MTO-Platform/README.md

 6. Convergence graph
     - Select Figure on the right side to display the experimental convergence graph
-    - Problem type
-      - Obj
-      - min(Obj) (for Competitive-MTO)
-    - X-axis type
-      - Evaluation
-      - Generation
-    - Y-axis type
+    - Figure type with metric
-      - log(Obj)
-      - Obj
-    - Problem selection, select a task of a problem, display the convergence graph of each algorithm of the task
+    - Problem selection, select a problem, display the graph of the problem
-    - Save all data, select the save file type, click Save All Firuge button to save the convergence graphs of all tasks. *You can modify **drawFigure.m** in the GUI/Utils folder to adjust the drawing details*.
+    - Save figures, select the save file type, and click Save button to save the graphs of all problems.

 7. Read/Save Data
     - To save data, click the Save Data button to save the data of the currently running experiment